clarkio/vscode-twitch-highlighter/README.md

 4. Find the `Twitch Highlighter: Channels` setting and enter the name of the channel(s) to which you'd like the extension to connect.
 Example: `clarkio` If you'd like to connect to more than one channel separate them by commas `,`.
 Example: `clarkio,parithon`
 5. Save your changes and close that tab.
 Go back to the Settings UI tab.
 6. Find the `Nickname` setting.
 If you are using your own account for the chat bot then enter your account username as the value here.
 If you created a separate account use that username.
 Save your changes.
+7. Make sure you're logged in to the Twitch account you wish to authorize the highlighter bot to access in your default browser.
-7. In the status bar, click the "Disconnected" button.
-After clicking it, you'll see a notification that the extension is missing Twitch Credentials.
+8. In the status bar, click the "Twitch" button.
+After clicking it, you'll see a notification that the extension wants to open a URL.
-8. Click the "Set Credentials" button
-9. You'll now see a prompt in the top middle of VS Code asking you to enter your Twitch Client Id.
-This is what you copied and saved from earlier.
-Copy and paste the value into this prompt and press `Enter`
-10. Next you'll be prompted to enter your Twitch token.
-This is the secret you copied and saved from earlier.
-It should be a value prefixed with `oauth:`.
-Copy and paste the secret into this prompt and press `Enter`
-11. Click the `Disconnected` button and you should see notifications indicating the extension is starting and finally started listening to the Twitch chat.
+9. Choose the "Open" option which should open a new tab of your default browser.
+10. Read through the permissions that are being requested for use of this bot/extension and choose "Authorize"
+11. You should then be notified that you can close the browser/tab
+12. Go back to VS Code and you should now see "Disconnected" in the status bar.
+Click on it to Connect the bot to chat and start listening for highlight commands.

 ## Twitch Commands